KCPQ: Blaidon ownership, financial woes, and the end of KTVW

 Wolfstone recognized that the station needed help if it were to become viable, telling a writer for the Seattle Post-Intelligencer that "there's not much of a worse [station] in the country".
 Blaidon tried to turn KTVW around by boosting the station's signal strength, acquiring first-run syndicated programming, and installing color-capable broadcast equipment (the station had broadcast exclusively in black-and-white until Blaidon bought it).
 Channel 13 premiered its new programming lineup with The Tony Visco Show, its flagship effort.
-This talk/entertainment show was hosted by Tony Visco, a Las Vegas lounge entertainer and singer, attempted to recreate a Tonight Show-style program.
+This talk/entertainment show was hosted by Tony Visco, a Las Vegas lounge entertainer and singer, and attempted to recreate a Tonight Show-style program.
 Don Wolfstone—the "Don" in "Blaidon"—brought in a Los Angeles producer/director to develop the show, which featured a live band on-set, and had hopes of flying in show-business guests from Los Angeles and later syndicating the program nationwide.
 After two months on-air, rising production costs forced Blaidon to relocate the program from a Tacoma restaurant to the station's studios; channel 13 canceled The Tony Visco Show before the year ended.
 Another new program launched under Blaidon was an afternoon cartoon show hosted by local actor Mike Lynch, playing a "superhero" character for whom viewers were asked to suggest a name; the winning entry was "Flash Blaidon".
 Despite KTVW's improved programming and ratings that at times were competitive with KTNT-TV, national advertisers failed to materialize.
 The News Tribune described the station, in retrospect, as "a down-at-the-heels purveyor of old movies and used-car commercials".

 [KTVW] used to be worse than no TV at all, so we pretended it wasn't there.